GAuravY19/PreDoc/README.md

 Displays all user information, symptom summaries, and uploaded images in a clear, organized format — with options to download the preconsultation report.

-### 5. Secure Authentication

-Google and Microsoft OAuth integration for user login and privacy protection.

 ---

 ## Tech Stack